Search

 Education and the Sustainable Development Goals (SDGs)

-India’s drive to internationalize its education system aligns with the UN Sustainable Development Goals, especially SDG 4, which advocates for inclusive, high-quality education and lifelong learning.
-By broadening access to international programs and elevating curriculum standards, India takes steps toward SDG 4.
+India’s drive to internationalise its education system aligns with the UN Sustainable Development Goals, especially SDG 4, which advocates for inclusive, high-quality education and lifelong learning.
+By broadening access to international programmes and elevating curriculum standards, India takes steps toward SDG 4.

 Scholarships and Financial Support

 Financial incentives play a key role in attracting international students.
 The government and various institutions have introduced scholarships, such as the ICCR (Indian Council for Cultural Relations) scholarships, which fund students from developing countries to study in India.
 Despite these offerings, however, international student applications have been limited.
-For example, ICCR awards over 3,000 scholarships annually, yet many scholarships remained underutilized.complex application procedures.
+For example, ICCR awards over 3,000 scholarships annually, yet many scholarships remained underutilised because of complex application procedures.

 Language and Cultural Barriers

-Language and cultural differences might be another crucial barrier in India’s internationalization efforts.
+Language and cultural differences might be another crucial barrier in India’s internationalisation efforts.
 While English is widely used in higher education, many international students may not be proficient.
 Creating language support systems or multilingual courses can boost inclusivity.
-Additionally, enhancing cultural integration through orientation programs, peer support, and student clubs helps international students feel welcome, fostering a more accessible and enriching educational experience.
+Additionally, enhancing cultural integration through orientation programmes, peer support and student clubs helps international students feel welcome, fostering a more accessible and enriching educational experience.

 Strengthening Research and Innovation